Endless-Lemniscate/storage-api/README.md

     /store/{key}/{hash_of_the_file}

-where {key} is directory named as two characters of hash of the file
+where {key} is directory named as two characters of hash of the file, for example:

+    /store/87/875d92937013e06abcbcd5758134063b

 ### How to run app
 Server starting at localhost:8080 by executing app.py